yl2811-cmd/Showheel/wwwroot/story-engl.md

 Anna is seventeen years old.
 She discovers a Class II airship that has been declared scrapped in an abandoned berth in Frontier City.

-The airbags are leaking, the transmission is rusted, three control cables are broken, and there are more patches on the body panels than on the original parts.
-The previous owner parked it here and never came back.
+The airbags were leaking, the transmission was rusted, three control cables were broken, and there were more patches on the skin than on the original material.
+The last pilot who managed it parked it here and never returned; the airport declared it scrap and ordered it to be dismantled.

 Anna crouched down and tapped the keel.
 The sound was deep and steady, without any hollowness.
 She touched the main structural beam—nano-reinforced concrete from the old era, rusted on the surface but intact inside.